griptape-ai/griptape-docs/docs/griptape-cloud/getting-started/quickstart-scratch.md

 Alternatively, you can use poetry.
 It will take care of locking dependencies for you, although it has its own requirements such as needing a pyproject.toml file.

 `poetry export --without-hashes --format=requirements.txt > requirements.txt`

-**Do I zip up the whole folder (including the .venv) or do I zip just the app.py and requirements.txt?
-What about the .env file?**

-Zip up the app.py, requirements.txt, and .env file.
-Make sure requirements.txt and .env files are at the top of the directory, rather than inside a folder.